 All IMERC-member states have an equal vote on the recommendations made by the Clearinghouse to the member states.
 All state representatives to IMERC are appointed by the responsible State Environmental Agency Commissioner or Director.

-IMERC currently has an overall coordinating IMERC Committee that consists of at least one representative from each member state.
+IMERC currently has a Steering Committee that consists of at least one representative from each member state.
 This Committee convenes via conference call twice a year.
 To date, this group has focused on new mercury-added product legislative initiatives that the states are interested in pursuing and developing a set of key outcome measures for states to use to demonstrate the impacts of their mercury reduction activities.
 This Committee has also focused on the compliance assistance efforts of IMERC.

-- A Mercury-added Product Labeling Subcommittee that coordinates state mandatory product labeling activities to help ensure consistency in product labeling.
-The current state members who are active on this Subcommittee include Connecticut, Louisiana, Maine, Minnesota, New York, Rhode Island, Washington, and Vermont, since these are the state members of IMERC that have product labeling requirements in effect.
-This Subcommittee has been meeting via conference call on an as needed basis, depending on the number and type of alternative labeling requests that are submitted and product labeling policies and implementation issues that the states are facing.
+- A Mercury-added Product Labeling Workgroup that coordinates state mandatory product labeling activities to help ensure consistency in product labeling.
+The current state members that are active on this Workgroup include Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, Washington, and Vermont, since these are the state members of IMERC that have product labeling requirements in effect.
+This Workgroup has been meeting via conference call on an as needed basis, depending on the number and type of alternative labeling requests that are submitted and product labeling policies and implementation issues that the states are facing.

-- A Mercury-added Product Phase-out Subcommittee to coordinate state reviews of Mercury-added Product Phase-out Exemption Applications.
-The current state members that are active on this Subcommittee include California, Connecticut, Illinois, Louisiana, Maine, Minnesota, New York, Rhode Island, Vermont, and Washington since these are the state members of IMERC, who have some mercury-added product phase-outs or bans in place that allow for companies to apply for an exemption.
-This Subcommittee has been meeting via conference call on an as needed basis depending on the number and types of applications that are submitted by manufacturers seeking a phase-out exemption.
+- A Mercury-added Product Phase-out Workgroup to coordinate state reviews of Mercury-added Product Phase-out Exemption Applications.
+The current state members that are active on this Workgroup include Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington since these are the state members of IMERC, who have some mercury-added product phase-outs or bans in place that allow for companies to apply for an exemption.
+This Workgroup has been meeting via conference call on an as needed basis depending on the number and types of applications that are submitted by manufacturers seeking a phase-out exemption.

-IMERC also periodically publishes IMERC Alert, which is an electronic compliance assistance bulletin, to inform manufacturers and distributors of mercury-added products and their consultants, lawyers, and trade associations about new mercury-added product requirements and key deadlines.
-For past issues of IMERC Alert, go to: www.newmoa.org/prevention/mercury/imerc/alert/.
+IMERC periodically publishes IMERC Alert, which is an electronic compliance assistance bulletin, to inform manufacturers and distributors of mercury-added products and their consultants, lawyers, and trade associations about new mercury-added product requirements and key deadlines.
 In addition to this publication, IMERC staff addresses questions about state mercury reduction laws and requirements on a daily basis from the regulated community.
-Frequently, if there is a state specific question that the IMERC staff cannot address, they will refer the caller to knowledgeable individuals in the state for additional information or send them to the state's website.

 IMERC has developed and published guidance documents for the regulated community on compliance with state mercury reduction laws.
 Periodically, with the oversight and assistance from the member states IMERC updates and revises these guidance documents.